caoxinyu/RedisClient/README.md

 Before run redis client, you must install the JDK 5+ first.

 ### For 64 bit windows
- 1. Download the zip file RedisClient-master.zip from [here](https://github.com/caoxinyu/RedisClient/archive/master.zip)
- 2. Extract the runable jar file **redisclient-win32.x86_64.1.0.jar** in directory /RedisClient-master/release from the zip file
+ 1. Download the runable jar file [redisclient-win32.x86_64.1.0.jar](https://github.com/caoxinyu/RedisClient/blob/master/release/redisclient-win32.x86_64.1.0.jar?raw=true)
- 3. Run the redisclient-win32.x86_64.1.0.jar
+ 2. Run the redisclient-win32.x86_64.1.0.jar
  	* You can run it by double clicking it if your registry for jar file is configured correctly.
  	* Or you can run it from command line, and input `java -jar redisclient-win32.x86_64.1.0.jar`.
 Please pay attention to run it as administrator in windows 8.

 ### For 32 bit windows
- 1. Download the zip file RedisClient-master.zip from [here](https://github.com/caoxinyu/RedisClient/archive/master.zip)
- 2. Extract the runable jar file **redisclient-win32.x86.1.0.jar** in directory /RedisClient-master/release from the zip file
+ 1. Download the runable jar file [redisclient-win32.x86.1.0.jar](https://github.com/caoxinyu/RedisClient/blob/master/release/redisclient-win32.x86.1.0.jar?raw=true)
- 3. Run the redisclient-win32.x86.1.0.jar
+ 2. Run the redisclient-win32.x86.1.0.jar
  	* You can run it by double clicking it if your registry for jar file is configured correctly.
  	* Or you can run it from command line, and input `java -jar redisclient-win32.x86.1.0.jar`.